CrayLabs/SmartSim-Scaling/README.md

    - `cpp-py-data-aggregation/fs/CMakeLists.txt`

 > Note that there are three different `CMakeLists.txt` files for the Data Aggregation tests.
-You will need to build per Data Aggregation scaling test.
-This is the same for the C++ and Fortran inference test.
+You will need to build each associated application per Data Aggregation scaling test.
+This is the same for the C++ and Fortran inference tests.

 ## Running